Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Have a project idea?

 Do you have an idea to improve sustainability in your community?
 We'd love to hear from you!
-Our statewide project application period takes place from January 1 to February 14 each year.
-Ideas can be submitted any time, but many funding decisions for the year are made following this statewide application period.
+Ideas can be submitted at any time.
+Funding decisions for the year are made between March and May.

 Idea Brief

-We hope you’re encouraged to share your idea!
+We hope you’re encouraged to share your ideas.
 Start the conversation by reaching out to the Executive Director in your region, or by submitting an Idea Brief below.
-A regional Executive Director will follow-up with you soon.
+A regional Executive Director will follow up with you soon.

-Each region also determines its own funding priorities for the year.
-Learn more about the counties served and priorities identified by each region below.
+Each region determines its funding priorities for the year.
+Learn more about the priorities identified by each region:

-We are here to help you with the process and want to make it as easy as possible for you to share your idea.
+We are here to help you with the process and want to make it easy for you to share your ideas.
 If you have difficulty with the form, please let us help you.

 Please note that this is a competitive process.
 RSDP regional boards make decisions based on available regional project dollars and are not able to support all project ideas submitted.
 Even in cases where a project is not supported by the RSDP regional board, we hope your idea will benefit from our early conversations and this application process.